Getty Villa: History

 Reopened on January 28, 2006, the Getty Villa shows Greek, Roman, and Etruscan antiquities within Roman-inspired architecture and surrounded by Roman-style gardens.
 The art is arranged by themes, e.g., Gods and Goddesses, Dionysos and the Theater, and Stories of the Trojan War.
 The new architectural plan surrounding the Villa – which was conceived by Machado and Silvetti Associates (who were also responsible for the plans for the renovated museum) – is designed to simulate an archaeological dig.
 Architectural Record has praised their work on the Getty Villa as "a near miracle – a museum that elicits no smirks from the art world ... a masterful job ... crafting a sophisticated ensemble of buildings, plazas, and landscaping that finally provides a real home for a relic of another time and place."

 In 2016–2018 the collection was reinstalled in a chronological arrangement emphasizing art-historical themes.

 There has been controversy surrounding the Greek and Italian governments' claim that objects in the collection were looted and should be repatriated.
 In 2006, the Getty returned or promised to return four looted objects to Greece: a stele (grave marker), a marble relief, a gold funerary wreath, and a marble statue.
 In 2007, the Getty signed an agreement to return 40 looted items to Italy.

-The building was closed to visitors in mid-March 2020, but as of 5 June 2021 is now open to the public again.

 The villa was host to leaders of the Western Hemisphere for dinner, held by President Joe Biden and First Lady Jill Biden in honor of the 9th Summit of the Americas on June 9, 2022, which was a first for the Villa.

+On January 7, 2025, the villa's grounds caught fire as a result of the Palisades Fire.
+No structures or artwork were damaged but roughly 1,400 trees were burned.
+The Villa reopened on June 27, 2025, following remediation work.